-Dr. Simon received NIH Merit Awards in 2004, 2009, 2011, 2014, and 2018 for his research into applications of radiation dosimetry to epidemiological research.
+Dr. Simon received NIH Merit Awards in 2004, 2009, 2011, 2014, 2018, and 2020 for his research into applications of radiation dosimetry to epidemiological research.
 In 2010, he received the Division of Cancer Epidemiology and Genetics Exemplary Service Award for his deployment to the U.S. Embassy in Tokyo during the Fukushima nuclear crisis, where he served as a DHHS technical expert in radiation dose and risk.
 In 2018, he received the U.S. Department of Health and Human Services (HHS) Assistant Secretary for Health’s Award for Superior Service for “Contributions to four Special Exposure Cohort (SEC) Administrative Review Panels for the Energy Employees Occupational Illness Compensation Program Act (EEOICPA) of 2000.”
 In 2021 he received the Health Physics Society’s Distinguished Scientific Achievement Award in recognition of his publication record, contributions to the science of radiation protection, and 25 years of continuous service to the Editorial Board of Health Physics.

 Dr. Simon has worldwide experience in monitoring nuclear test sites for residual radioactivity (including test sites in the Marshall Islands, Johnston Island, French Polynesia, and Algeria) and at assessing historical radiation doses from nuclear weapons fallout (including Nevada, New Mexico, Kazakhstan, Marshall Islands, and global fallout).
 He has provided advice over many years to national and international organizations on issues related to environmental contamination from nuclear testing and the related radiation exposures.